QuantCalcState TaxRhode Island

 Does Rhode Island tax Roth conversions?

 Rhode Island taxes Roth conversions as ordinary income at the state level.
-At a top marginal rate of 5.99%, a large conversion can add meaningful state-tax cost on top of federal tax and the ACA cliff.
+At a top marginal rate of 5.99%, a $30,000 conversion costs about $1,797 in state tax alone — on top of federal tax and any ACA subsidy clawback.

 What is the ACA cliff in Rhode Island for 2026?